j-u-p-iter/regexp-parser/ASSIGNMENT_EXPRESSION.md

 }
 ```

-We can see that the associativity of the assignment operator is increasing from right to left compared to the associativity of appropriate operators of the additive or multiplicative expressions, for example, which have left associativity.
+We can see that the associativity of the assignment operator is increasing from right to left compared to the associativity of appropriate operators of the additive or multiplicative expressions, for example, which is left.